There are a ton of features in Chrome you likely don’t know about, all the newest stuff is in the Chrome channel Canary.

 For instance, at the time of writing, any JS written in the console in Dev tools is evaluated immediately.
 The autofill CSS feature was available first in Canary, months before it was released as part of Stable.

 Finally, Canary offers a less-cluttered search experience.
 It’s not totally ad-free, but it does seem to show a lot fewer ads than Stable, and the interface is a little cleaner.

 Who should use Chrome Canary?

 Canary is mainly for developers.
-It’s updated nearly daily with new features, and because it can be run alongside Chrome’s Stable channel for testing and development purposes, developers get the advantages of access to the latest features while getting the stable, polished Chrome everyone else is using.
-Developers can test new features, APIs, changes, and flags and enjoy a stable environment for day-to-day work too.
+It’s updated nearly daily with new features, and because it can be run alongside Chrome’s Stable channel for testing and development purposes, developers get access to the latest features while getting the stable, polished Chrome everyone else is using.
+Developers can test new features, APIs, changes, and flags while enjoying a stable environment for day-to-day work too.

 If you’re not a developer, you can use Canary to get a glimpse of where Chrome might be heading, or to get a more modifiable browser experience.
 Some users like to use Canary because they use Stable for work and work-related applications.

 Let’s look at the features, flags, and APIs developers are using.